klauer/epics-sumo-mirror/administration_tools/README.rst

   The directory with the docker files

 docker/docker-build.sh
-  Build docker debian containers needed for mk-xxx.sh scripts run this as docker-build.sh DOCKERFILE.
+  Build docker debian containers needed for mk-xxx.sh scripts, run this as docker-build.sh DOCKERFILE.
 All possible DOCKERFILE names are shown with option "-h".